fthomas/refined/docs/src/smt.md

 These predicates mirror ordinary value-level predicates but lifted into the type-level (`Greater[N]` for example mirrors `(x: Int) => x > n` or `StartsWith[S]` mirrors `(x: String) => x.startsWith(s)`).
-This manual lifting of predicates from the value-level to the type-level is necessary because we cannot just use value-level predicates in a position where Scala expects a type (which is typically only possible in languages with fully [dependent types][dependent-type]).
+This manual lifting of predicates from the value to the type-level is necessary because we cannot just use value-level predicates in a position where Scala expects a type (which is typically only possible in languages with fully [dependent types][dependent-type]).